 What frostings go well with orange rolls?

-We’re making a delicious cream cheese frosting for this orange cinnamon rolls.
+We’re making a delicious cream cheese frosting for these orange cinnamon rolls.
 It’s creamy, orangey, and just perfect.

 More Delicious Citrus Recipes We Love

 This homemade orange rolls recipe will make everyone in the family happy to get out of bed!
 These sweet rolls make a great Christmas breakfast or Easter brunch too, either for guests or just for you and the little ones.

 More Holiday Breakfast Recipes to Try:

 - Biscuits and Gravy Casserole

 - Cinnamon Sugar Biscuit Bites

 If you make this recipe be sure to upload a photo in the comment section below or leave a rating.
 Enjoy!
 You can also jump to recipe.